CryptoDogg/blog-articles/bridge-blog-article-english.md

 What would it be if Alice could use this ingram token instead of the sToken itself?
 In this case, the developers no longer need to read the inner information of the sToken.
 Instead they only need to check the Alice's balance of Ingram tokens.
-That is, the developer can use the ERC20 interface which is really standard and easy to develope with.
+That is, the developers can use the ERC20 interface which is really standard and easy to develope with.
 This clearly shows the sTokens Bridge improves the composability of the sToken.

 ## An example of application